Investigations of levee failures during Hurricane Katrina: Independent Levee Investigation Team (ILIT)

 The first major study was conducted by the University of California, Berkeley and funded by the National Science Foundation.
 The three co-chairs were Dr. Robert Bea, Dr. Raymond Seed and Dr. J. David Rogers.
 The final report was released on July 31, 2006.

 The investigators found that soil borings in the area of the 17th Street Canal breach showed a layer of peat starting at about 30 ft below the surface, and ranging from about 5 ft to 20 ft thick.
 The shear strength of this peat was found to be very low and it had a high water content.
 According to co-chair Dr. Bea, the weak soil made the floodwall very vulnerable to the stresses of a large flood.
 "At 17th Street, the soil moved laterally, pushing entire wall sections with it. ...
 As Katrina's storm surge filled the canal, water pressure rose in the soil underneath the wall and in the peat layer.
 Water moved through the soil underneath the base of the wall.
 When the rising pressure and moving water overcame the soil's strength, it suddenly shifted, taking surrounding material – and the wall – with it."

 According to co-chair Dr. Seed, a surge of water estimated at 24 feet (7 m), about 10 feet (3 m) higher than the height of the levees along the city's eastern flank, swept into New Orleans from the Gulf of Mexico, causing most of the flooding in the city.
 He said that storm surge from Lake Borgne traveling up the Intracoastal Waterway caused the breaches on the Industrial Canal.

-In November 2005, the co-chairs revealed that "the floodwall at the 17th Street Canal was "destined to fail" long before it reached its maximum design load of 14 fee of water because the Army Corps of Engineers underestimated the weak soil layers 10 to 25 feet below the levee.
+In November 2005, the co-chairs revealed that "the floodwall at the 17th Street Canal was "destined to fail" long before it reached its maximum design load of 14 feet of water because the Army Corps of Engineers underestimated the weak soil layers 10 to 25 feet below the levee.
 That miscalculation was so obvious and fundamental, investigators said, they "could not fathom" how the design team of engineers from the corps, local firm Eustis Engineering, and the national firm Modjeski and Masters could have missed what is being termed the "costliest engineering mistake in American history."

 In the final report, co-chair Dr. Bea said that the New Orleans–based design firm Modjeski and Masters could have followed correct procedures in calculating safety factors for the flood walls.
 He added, however, that design procedures of the Army Corps may not account for changes in soil strength caused by the changes in water flow and pressure during a hurricane flood.
 Dr. Bea also questioned the size of the design safety margins.
 He said the corps applied a 30% margin over the maximum design load.
 A doubling of strength would be a more typical margin for highway bridges, dams, off-shore oil platforms and other public structures.
 There were also indications that substandard concrete may have been used at the 17th Street Canal.